Note for Course Registration (For master students)

 Confirmation of Class Registration

-Course Registration Confirmation Periods” are as follows: “Start of confirmation of Class Enrollment (by students, 1st round)” and “Start of confirmation of Class Enrollment (by students, 2nd round)” in the “Course Registration Period and Completed Courses Check (Schedule)” above.
+Course Registration Confirmation Periods are “Start of confirmation of Class Enrollment (by students, 1st round)” and “Start of confirmation of Class Enrollment (by students, 2nd round)” in the “Course Registration Period and Completed Courses Check (Schedule)” above.

-Please be sure to check your course registration on the Nagoya University Portal.
+Please be sure to check your course registration on the Nagoya University Portal during these periods.

 For students enrolled in / before 2021